 I have no idea what this was about, because after two days off it’s totally gone.
 I ran 10 miles yesterday and 7 today (in my Vibram FiveFingers, again) and everything feels great, so I’m not worried.
 But taking two days off was the right thing to do.

-My bitching out on my challenge is made a little more excusable by the fact that I’ve done some two-a-days.
+My bailing on my challenge is made a little more excusable by the fact that I’ve done some two-a-days.
 So while I wasn’t able to run every day in November, I have averaged a run every day in November so far.
 See, math comes in handy!

 Far more important than this is the fact that the challenge served its purpose.
 I’m feeling a million times better than I was when I set this goal as a means to get myself out of a little rut I was in, mentally.
 It’s amazing how when you’re feeling sluggish and lazy, doing the thing that’s hardest to do (getting outside and moving) can be exactly the thing you need to give you more energy.
 That, combined with eating a cleaner, greener diet with lots of vegan meals, has left me with more energy than I’ve had in a long time.
 And I have an 18-mile trail run on Saturday, so it will be needed.